Windfisch/beatdetect/README.md

 ## Caveats / good-to-know

+- The goal is not to be 100% accurate, but to be good enough to track the tempo most of the time, and allow the user to guide the algorithm when tracking fails.
 - Tempo fluctuates by ±0.5bpm.
 Consumers that extrapolate the tempo should use appropriate filtering.
 - Python is not very real-time-capable.
 Use large buffer sizes.
 The additional